 The Schoolhouse Teachers supplies families with a huge list of subjects at an affordable price.
-Because you get access to all the subjects they have to offer for all ages, you only have to pay one fee for the whole family.
+Because you get access to all the subjects they offer for all ages, you only have to pay one fee for the whole family.
 This means you can homeschool a family of 10 children for the price of one.
 Not bad.

 Schoolhouse Teachers make some of the best Christian homeschooling curriculum programs available today.
-This is because they offer literally hundreds of different courses for the same cheap monthly, annual, or bi-annual subscription.
+This is because they offer hundreds of different courses for the same cheap monthly, annual, or bi-annual subscription.
 Your whole family can study whatever they like, so long as they have a subscription to The Old Schoolhouse.

 Check out Schoolhouse Teachers here.
 At the time of writing, a year’s subscription costs $225.

 While not a complete homeschool curriculum, Outschool supplies individual online courses for students.
-This means that if your child is interested in something that isn’t provided in the ordinary curriculum package (e.g. Introduction to Podcast Creation and Editing 101) you’re subscribed to, they might be able to find it here.
+This means that if your child is interested in something that isn’t provided in the standard curriculum package (e.g. Introduction to Podcast Creation and Editing 101) you’re subscribed to, they might be able to find it here.